DadaTree/OshoP/CONTRIBUTING.md

 If you want to format the whole codebase, you can do `pnpm -r format` at the root.

 Otherwise, we avoid runtime dependencies unless they're strictly needed.
-For exam
+For example, our only dependency is `hash-wasm`, and it's only in the browser context and when uploaded files are > 10MB.

+## Pull requests

+Keep your